String

 While Move does not have a built-in type to represent strings, it does have two standard implementations for strings in the Standard Library.
 The std::string module defines a String type and methods for UTF-8 encoded strings, and the second module, std::ascii, provides an ASCII String type and its methods.

 Sui execution environment automatically converts bytevector into String in transaction inputs.
-So in many cases, String does not to be constructed in the Transaction Block.
+So in many cases, a String does not need to be constructed in the Transaction Block.

 Strings are bytes